 •Please keep the editorial comments from your previous revisions in mind as you revise your manuscript to address peer review comments.
 For instance, if formatting or other changes were made, commercial language was removed, etc., please maintain these overall manuscript changes.

-•Formatting: -Please rephrase the short abstract to describe the method presented, not its cost-effectiveness. -Please include a space between numbers and units of measurement. -Please correct the numbering in the protocol so that all steps/substeps are in numerical order. -Please remove references to the video. -Please use the less than or equal to symbol in word rather than underlining the less than symbol.-Please include a space between the note and step 4.1. -Please remove all underlining from the manuscript.
-For example, protocol subheading should not be underlined. -Please provide email addresses for all authors. -References – Please abbreviate all journal titles.
+•Formatting: -Please rephrase the short abstract to describe the method presented, not its cost-effectiveness.

+We have made this change. -Please include a space between numbers and units of measurement.

+We have made this change. -Please correct the numbering in the protocol so that all steps/substeps are in numerical order.

+We have made this change. -Please remove references to the video.

+We have made this change. -Please use the less than or equal to symbol in word rather than underlining the less than symbol.

+We have made this change.-Please include a space between the note and step 4.1.

+We have made this change. -Please remove all underlining from the manuscript.
+For example, protocol subheading should not be underlined.

+We have made this change. -Please provide email addresses for all authors.

+We have made this change -References – Please abbreviate all journal titles.

-•Grammar: -Please copyedit the manuscript for numerous typographical errors. -Long abstract – Please correct “that described here and demonstrate require” -Introduction – “Puntuated” typo -Line 444 – “In the representative results shown above, are reported strong inter-experimenter reliability” •Visualization: Please provide a diagram of the VAS.
-This can be included as a supplemental file. •Additional detail is required: 3.3 – How is the intensity of the pressure stimulus to be used determined?
-This should appear at the beginning (3.3.1) rather than step 3.3.5. •Branding and commercial language should be removed: -The focus on cost is excessive.
-The mentions of equipment cost should be reduced to only one per section of the manuscript. -Please remove “cost-efficient” from the title of the manuscript. -Introduction – TSA II -4.4 – SPSS
+•Grammar: -Please copyedit the manuscript for numerous typographical errors.

+We have made this change. -Long abstract – Please correct “that described here and demonstrate require”

+We have made this change. -Introduction – “Puntuated” typo

+We have made this change. -Line 444 – “In the representative results shown above, are reported strong inter-experimenter reliability”

+We have edited this sentence. •Visualization: Please provide a diagram of the VAS.
+This can be included as a supplemental file.

+This will be included as part of the video. •Additional detail is required: 3.3 – How is the intensity of the pressure stimulus to be used determined?
+This should appear at the beginning (3.3.1) rather than step 3.3.5.

+We have made this change. •Branding and commercial language should be removed: -The focus on cost is excessive.
+The mentions of equipment cost should be reduced to only one per section of the manuscript.

+We have made this change and reemphasized the focus of the manuscript to be on the video presentation of the technique rather than it’s cost. -Please remove “cost-efficient” from the title of the manuscript.

+We have modified the title to more accurately reflect our manuscript. -Introduction – TSA II

+We have made this change. -4.4 – SPSS

+We have made this change.

 •Discussion: Please discuss the significance with respect to alternative methods, including mention of what those methods are and appropriate citations.

+This is now discussed in the introduction including citations.

 •If your figures and tables are original and not published previously, please ignore this comment.
 For figures and tables that have been published before, please include phrases such as “Re-print with permission from (reference#)” or “Modified from..” etc. And please send a copy of the re-print permission for JoVE’s record keeping purposes.

+Comment ignored, they are original.

 •JoVE reference format requires that DOIs are included, when available, for all references listed in the article.
 This is helpful for readers to locate the included references and obtain more information.
 Please note that often DOIs are not listed with PubMed abstracts and as such, may not be properly included when citing directly from PubMed.
 In these cases, please manually include DOIs in reference information.

+We have now included DOI’s for every publication where they were available to us.